Kareem Abdul-Jabbar Fast Facts

 1965-1969 - Plays basketball at the University of California at Los Angeles.

-1967-1969 - Alcindor is the NCAA Tournament Most Outstanding Player when the Bruins win the national championship.
+1967-1969 - Is named the NCAA Tournament Most Outstanding Player when the Bruins win the national championship.

 April 7, 1969 - Selected number one overall pick in the NBA draft by the Milwaukee Bucks.